 Undertakes research with children and young people.
-Works in partnership with them on a wide range of issues including bullying, and offers research, evaluations, training and consultancy.
+Works in partnership with them on a 23

 Youth Justice Board for England and Wales

 Executive, non-departmental public body working to develop and improve the youth justice system, and to prevent offending by children and young people up to the age of 17.
 Telephone: 020 7271 3031